 With ♦K5 you have just one loser, too.
 As you do with ♦AK654 (any card beyond three is disregarded). ♦AQ and ♦KQ count one loser too: in each case, both cards could make tricks in a longer suit, but as they're in a doubleton, you'd only expect to make one from each.
 The same goes for a singleton ♦K: it's a high card but it's a loser because when the Ace is led it'll drop under it.

 What about two losers?
 All of these qualify: ♦A53, ♦KJ8, ♦QJ2, ♦94, ♦Q4 and ♦K1097653.

 And these weaker holdings count as three: ♦432 ♦J109, ♦J1098, ♦87543 and lots of others!

 Once you can count a suit, counting the whole hand is easy: you simply count losers in each suit and add them together.
 Let's have a go.
 How many losers do you have in this hand?
 (Triple-click to see the answer.)

 The answer is 8: 2 in spades, 1 in hearts, 2 in diamonds and 3 in clubs.

 Suit contracts only

 It's worth repeating that the Losing Trick Count only helps in suit contracts (once you've found a fit with partner) - not no trumps.
 An example will explain why: imagine you hold ♥Q6 in a no trump contract.
-How many tricks are you going to lose in hearts?
+How many heart tricks are you going to lose?
 Heaven knows!
 If an opponent holds ♥AK10432 it could be as many as six.
 But in a suit contract (e.g. 4♠) you'll lose a maximum of 2 tricks, because after two rounds you'll be trumping hearts.

 So how does it help?